4 Types of Communication Styles and How To Improve Yours

 Keep conversations professional.
 Direct the conversation away from personal issues or emotions.

-If you have an aggressive communication style, you may find that you struggle to form strong positive relationships at work.
-Studying more positive communication techniques may help you overcome some of your aggressive tendencies.
+If you have an aggressive communication style, you may struggle to form strong relationships at work.
+Learning more positive communication techniques may help you overcome some of your aggressive tendencies.
 Reducing stress in your life can help as well.
-You can take a healthy approach to combat stressors by engaging in physical activity, practicing mindfulness or meditation.
+You can take a healthy approach to combat stressors by engaging in physical activity and practicing mindfulness or meditation.

 Passive-aggressive communicators appear passive on the surface but often have more aggressive motivations driving their actions.
 While their words might sound agreeable, their actions don’t always align with what they say.
-Passive-aggressive communicators can be quietly manipulative to turn a situation into one that benefits them.
-Some passive-aggressive communicators use this approach because they feel powerless or used, though it isn’t necessarily the case.
+They can quietly manipulate a situation into one that benefits them.
+Some passive-aggressive communicators use this approach because they feel powerless or manipulated, though that isn’t necessarily the case.